lazzarocicco/shotcanvas/README.md

 - must be a **PNG**
 - Its name must be **identical to the pd file name (except in the extension)**
 - The image file must be in the **<your_home_dir>/Pd/img/** folder.

-example: if tou wanth a background for mypatch.pd your background must be <your_home_dir>/Pd/img/mypatch.png
+> Example: if tou wanth a background for mypatch.pd your background must be <your_home_dir>/Pd/img/mypatch.png
+> "mypatch.pd" can be in any folder but "mypatch.png" must be in <your_home_dir>/Pd/img/.
+You can change <your_home_dir>/Pd/img/ with any other folder setting

 Install
 -------